donkassim/quranstudy/chapters/67/themes.md

 - The assertion of Allah's power over "all things" (kulli shay')
 - The consistent reinforcement of divine authority throughout the surah
 - The contrast between true sovereignty (Allah's) and illusory power (humans')
+- #key/term #divine/sovereignty #divine/power

+### Related Themes in Other Chapters:
+- [[chapters/78/themes#2.
+Signs of Allah's Power in Creation]] - Further demonstrations of divine authority
+- [[chapters/56/themes#5.
+Divine Power Over Natural Elements]] - Similar emphasis on divine control
+- [[chapters/36/themes#5.
+Allah's Complete Knowledge and Control]] - Complementary focus on divine authority

-## 2. Life and Death as Divine Tests
+## 2. Life and Death as a Divine Test
 A profound theological concept introduced early in the surah is that Allah created both life and death specifically as a test for humanity.

 ### Analysis Points: